shapeshifter/shapeshifter-library-java/README.md

 When a new version of the XSD is published, the Shapeshifter foundation will make sure that the library is updated accordingly.

-The conversion of XSDs to Java objects is done by the class `UftpProcessorMojo` in the module `shapeshifter-maven-plugin`, which is also part of this Shapeshifter library.
-The XSDs are also part of the library, they can be found in the directory

 ```shell
 shapeshifter-library/shapeshifter-api/src/main/resources
 ```